 Did you know that the answer to “Do frozen pipes always burst?” is actually “No!”?
 Many homeowners assume that all frozen pipes will eventually burst.
 However, this is not accurate.

 Since not all frozen pipes burst, it’s important to understand frozen pipe dynamics.
 That way, you might be able to avoid experiencing these problems in your home.
+Read this blog from our Boise plumbers to learn everything you need to know about frozen pipes.
+And, if you need an emergency plumber in Boise for a pipe burst, skip this blog and call our team now to get your plumbing back in action!

 What Causes Pipes to Burst?

-Pipes burst because pressure builds up between the frozen second and the nearest tap that is “upstream” from that section.
+Pipes burst in Boise because pressure builds up between the frozen second and the nearest tap that is “upstream” from that section.
 Since there is less space available between that tap and the frozen area of pipe, pressure can build and eventually cause the bursting.

 Many people assume that pipes burst because water expands when it freezes.
 However, when this happens in a pipe, most of the expansion can take place sideways.
 It doesn’t usually have to expand in a way that puts pressure on the pipe.